Is your WordPress blog not speedy and you want to speed up WordPress blog?

 For the object cache, you can check the setting below only and Sometimes you get these by default.

-When you check your website’s speed at sites like GTmetrix or Google page Speed test, then you will be asked to solve the above list of options.
-If you are not using any caching plugin or have not done any setting for speeding up your website using .htacces file, then I am sure that Gtmetrix is going to tell to fix the above thinks in the image.
+When you check your website’s speed at sites like GTmetrix or Google Page Speed test, then you will be asked to solve the above list of options.
+If you are not using any caching plugin or have not done any setting for speeding up your website using .htacces file, then I am sure that Gtmetrix is going to help you to fix the above things in the image.